Kaaz/DiscordBot/readme.md

 See what the magic 8ball has to say

-Accessible though: 8ball
+Accessible through: 8ball

 Usable in public and private channels
 ### ban

 bans a member from your guild

-Accessible though: ban
+Accessible through: ban

 Usable in public channels

 #### Usage